chentingkai/VDMO-Survey/README.md

 If you have any questions, please contact us in time (n.wang@ieee.org or tingkai.chen@aliyun.com)!

-Welcome Fork And Star our works!
+Welcome Fork and Star our works!